atomist/automation-client/docs/ProjectOperations.md

 ## Reviewers

-`ReviewerCommandSupport` is a convenience superclass for writing command handlers that review (look at the contents of and possible comment on) multiple projects.
+`ReviewerCommandSupport` is a convenience superclass for writing command handlers that review (look at the contents of and possibly comment on) multiple projects.

 It works with the `ProjectReviewer` type, and takes care of cloning repos: